-There is no cure for Ehlers-Danlos Syndrome (EDS), but we "zebras" hope to spread the word and help others understand what this condition is and what we experience.
+There is no cure for any of the Ehlers-Danlos Syndromes (EDS), but we "zebras" hope to spread the word and help others understand what this condition is and what we experience.

 Generally, people aren't bullied or told they are hypochondriacs if they have cancer or heart disease or diabetes.
 That's because most people are aware of these diseases and the consequences.

-But medical practitioners know little about EDS and the general public usually has not heard of it.
+But medical practitioners know little or anything about EDS and the general public usually has not heard of it.

 With awareness comes understanding.
 And while we hope for a cure someday, right now what we want most is awareness and understanding.

 I hope for a day when my daughter's school understands why she can't just push herself harder and harder.
 And when my other daughter's schoolmates don't make fun of her or tease her for needed crutches one day and not another.

 So spread the word—even if you don't have EDS yourself, and even if you don't know anyone who does.
 Greater awareness helps everyone.
 Thank you!

 My Hypermobile Joints

-I've never heard of Ehlers - Danlos Syndrome!
+I've never heard of the Ehlers - Danlos Syndromes!

 If you've never heard of these syndromes, you are hardly alone.
-They are a group of a rare, genetic, connective tissue disorder that few people have heard of and even fewer understand.
+They are a group of a rare, genetic, connective tissue disorders that few people have heard of and even fewer understand.

-There are six types.
 Over all the types, the disorder occurs in about 1 in 3000 people.
-I have the hypermobility type—the most common—which occurs in about 1 in 5000 people..
+I have the hypermobility type (hEDS)—the most common—which occurs in about 1 in 5000 people..